To the uninitiated, it sounds horrifying: Toddlers medicated for ADHD! They’re drugging babies!

 Newsflash: ADHD Can Create Entrenched Poverty

 Yes, absolutely.
 No question.
 Our economic structure is further oppressing these people.
-Headstart programs have been cut, when they’ve been shown to be beneficial and cost-effective, not to mention humane.
+Head Start programs have been cut.
+Yet, they’ve been shown to be beneficial and cost-effective, not to mention humane.
 And all the rest.

-The bottom line is this: There are legitimate reasons for treating very young children medically for ADHD, and we simply do not know the particulars behind this story—how many children at what ages are being medically treated and for what reason.
-We only have Schwarz’s cherry-picked report and intended, ensuing hysteria.
+There are legitimate reasons for treating very young children medically for ADHD.
+Moreover, we simply do not know the particulars behind this story—how many children at what ages are being medically treated and for what reason.
+We only have Schwarz’s cherry-picked report and the intended ensuing hysteria.

-The only thing we know for sure is this: Our most disadvantaged people who have ADHD deserve comprehensive help, including screening the parents and providing treatment for them, too—the “genetic donors”—so they can best help their child and break the generational cycle.
+The only thing we know for sure is this: Our most disadvantaged children who have ADHD deserve comprehensive help, including screening the parents and providing treatment for them, too (the “genetic donors” so they can best help their child and break the generational cycle.

-They also deserve that you, me, and the powers that be slow down hair-trigger emotions and make a sincere attempt to comprehend what’s happening instead of making shamefully lame judgments and Olympic-sized leaps to conclusion that lead only to more disastrous consequences.
+These children and parents also deserve that you, me, and alleged journalists counter hair-trigger emotions and make a sincere attempt to comprehend what is truly happening.
+These children deserve better than shameful self-serving and Olympic-sized leaps to the conclusion that lead only to more disastrous consequences.

-Mostly, they and we need news outlets who care more about these people than they do their own profits and fame—and reporters who have at some point in their lives taken a biology class.
+Mostly, we need news outlets to care more about these people than they do their own “clickbait” profits and fame—not to mention reporters who have at some point have taken a biology class.

-Alan Schwarz would not dare publicly bully children born with heart defects, malformed lungs and limbs, vision problems, diabetes type I, hemophilia, or asthma.
+Alan Schwarz would not dare to publicly bully children born with heart defects, malformed lungs, and limbs, vision problems, diabetes type I, hemophilia, or asthma.
 Yet, when it comes to the most vulnerable, delicate organ of all—the brain—and the most documented psychiatric condition of childhood—ADHD—he finds it fair game.
-Alan, please go back to the sports deck.
-Your detached flair with “statistics” would be less harmful there.